macimax/WIKI_STEPMANIA/Theming/Theming.md

     * [Useful Resources](#res)

 -----------------
-One of the most frequent criticisms of StepMania 5 is its theme system; it is not hard to see why, given its heavier reliance on a Lua API for various aspects of theme coding, rather than hardcoded behaviours and a collection of graphics and .ini/xml files.
-However, at the same time, Lua scripts enable richer, more dynamic, and customizable experiences within StepMania.
+One of the most frequent criticisms of StepMania 5 is its theme system.
+What was once merely an .ini file of metrics and a collection of graphics and .ini/XML files in the 3.0 and 3.9 days, has now become a scripting-capable environment with support for Lua.

+On StepMania 5.x, the Lua API enables more dynamic and customizable experiences within the game.
 It’s a little trickier to figure out at first, but you can get used to it easily.

-Themes have changed a lot since the StepMania 3.0 and 3.9 days.
-What was once merely an .ini file of metrics and a collection of graphics and BGAnimations has now become a scripting-capable environment.

 # <a name="lua">Basic Lua Concepts</a>  #